-A few weeks ago, Ropsie showed you guys how she transformed her old french notes to new digital ones.
-She planned to type out the scanned handouts in the notes but she’s not done it for weeks.
-So, I thought to do it for her.
+A few weeks ago, Ropsie showed you guys how she transformed her old French notes into new digital ones.
+She planned to type out the scanned handouts in the notes, but she hasn’t done it for weeks.
+So, I thought of doing it for her.

-The app I tried first was CollaNote because it’s free and therefore accessible for anyone to try out.
+The app I tried first was CollaNote, it’s free and accessible for anyone to try out.
 Unfortunately, the app could not recognise any text on the image I tried first.
-With the other pages, I tried late on, the app recognised the topic on one and a few sentences on others.
+With the other pages, I tried later on, the app recognised the topic on one and a few sentences on others.
 So, CollaNote didn’t work for what I needed.

 In Scanner Pro

 I went on to try Scanner Pro.
-It managed to extract text from the whole page, which was a huge upgrade, coming from CollaNote.
-However, it had a lot of errors which pushed me to try another app.
-Since I don’t speak French and I felt, the fewer errors the transcription the better.
+It managed to extract text from the whole page, which was a huge upgrade (coming from CollaNote).
+However, it had a lot of errors, which pushed me to try another app.
+Since I don’t speak French and I felt, the fewer errors in the transcription the better.

 With Live Text

 I tried my luck with Live Text.
 It picked up most of the text on the page, except for numbers 9 and 10.
-To appreciate its accuracy, I copied everything to past in Craft.
-The extraction from Live Text also had a few errors that I could pick right away.
+To appreciate its accuracy, I copied everything to paste into Craft.
+The extraction from Live Text also had a few errors that I could pick up right away.
 In a desperate attempt to get a more accurate extraction, I turned to Google Keep.

 Editing the text